 inout and output arguments, with the exception of open arrays, are always passed by reference.
+Specifically, packed arrays are passed, accordingly, as svBitPackedArrRef or svLogicPackedArrRef.
 The same rules about unused bits apply as in section A.7.7

 A.7.9 Function result